Current Ministry Location: Hamilton, Ohio

-Sister Marcella has served in Mexico, Guatemala, southern Sudan and Great Britain.
-She has taught at Maryknoll School of Theology, was Dean and Head of the Department of Mission at Selly Oak Colleges, Birmingham, England, an ecumenical consortium, and Assistant Director of the Theological Institute of the Scottish Episcopal Church, Edinburgh, Scotland.
-She served briefly as pastoral associate at St. Ignatius Loyola Parish, Cincinnati before becoming Academic Dean and Professor of Systematic Theology at Oblate School of Theology, San Antonio, Texas.
+Sister Marcella’s first foreign assignment was to Mexico.
+She served from 1961 – 1999 in Mexico, Guatemala, southern Sudan and Great Britain.
+She has taught at Maryknoll School of Theology in NY, was Dean and Head of the Department of Mission Studies at Selly Oak Colleges, Birmingham, England (an ecumenical consortium) and Assistant Director of the Theological Institute of the Scottish Episcopal Church, Edinburgh, Scotland.
+She served briefly, from 1994 – 2005, as pastoral associate at St. Ignatius Loyola Parish, Cincinnati before becoming Academic Dean and Professor of Systematic Theology at the Oblate School of Theology, San Antonio, Texas.
 This School of Theology has prepared persons of many nationalities for ministry within several cultures, and particularly within the Hispanic community.

 Presently, as a retired theology teacher in the Maryknoll Sisters Eastern U.S. Region, she lives in Hamilton, OH, and is a regular reviewer of books for Missiology.
-Sister Marcella volunteers at St. Raphael’s Social Service Agency in Hamilton, devoted to helping the poor and homeless; facilitator for care-givers with Catholic Charities; and does care-giving for her cousin.
+Sister Marcella also volunteers at St. Raphael’s Social Service Agency in Hamilton, devoting her time to helping the poor and homeless; serving as facilitator for care-givers with Catholic Charities; and performs care-giving for her own cousin.